 How to prevent injuries when shoveling snow and walking on ice

-Snow is in the forecast over the next few days.
-Here’s a refresher on how to make sure you and your loved ones stay safe while shoveling and walking on ice.
+Snow and ice are a normal part of winter in Spokane, but sometimes it’s good to get a refresher on how to make sure you and your loved ones stay safe.

 Dr. Sandra Hunter, a professor of exercise science and director of the Athletic and Human Performance Research Center at Marquette University in Milwaukee, offered tips on how to reduce the possibility of hurting yourself when interacting with Mother Nature.